 The Peacham School District is a member of the Caledonia Central Supervisory Union (CCSU), which maintains administrative offices in Danville.
 The CCSU includes the Towns of Barnet, Danville, Peacham, and Walden.
 Peacham shares administrative and program service with the other districts and members of the Peacham School Board serve on the CCSU Board of Directors.
 The Peacham Elementary School operates a pre-school through grade six program.
 In 1993, through a bond vote, the school facility was enlarged to include two new classrooms, a multi-purpose room, a library, an office, teacher's conference room, and a nurse's station.
 The school is on a 12-acre site.
 The school population is approximately 48 students (K-6).
 Bus transportation is offered to and from school along routes defined by the School Board in conjunction with the service provider.
-Pupils in grades seven through twelve attend a school of their choice including Danville High School, St. Johnsbury Academy, St. Johnsbury Middle School, Blue Mountain Union School, Barnet School, Riverside Day School, Highland School, Stevens School and Cabot School, Pre-school children and their families are served by the Caledonia Rural Early Education Project, CREEP, which provides shared experiences, structured activities, parental guidance, and developmental screening for three, four, and five year olds.
+Pupils in grades seven through twelve attend a school of their choice including Danville High School, St. Johnsbury Academy, St. Johnsbury Middle School, Blue Mountain Union School, Barnet School, Riverside Day School, Highland School, Stevens School and Cabot School.
+Pre-school children and their families are served by the Caledonia Rural Early Education Project, CREEP, which provides shared experiences, structured activities, parental guidance, and developmental screening for three, four, and five year olds.
 This program is administered through the CCSU office located in Danville.
+The adjacent Northeast Kingdom Astronomy Foundation observatory adjacent to the elementary school provides great opportunities for Peacham and other area schools.
 The statewide education funding law, Act 60, combined with the 2003 amendment, Act 68, will inevitably continue to present opportunities and challenges to the Town.